kcat/openal-soft/README.md

 cmake ..
 ```

+Alternatively, you can use any available CMake front-end, like cmake-gui,
+ccmake, or your preferred IDE's CMake project parser.

-Assuming configuration went well, you can then build it, typically using GNU
+Assuming configuration went well, you can then build it.
+The command
-Make (KDevelop, MSVC, and others are possible depending on your system setup
-and CMake configuration).
+`cmake --build .` will instruct CMake to execute the build with the toolchain
+chosen during configuration (often GNU Make or NMake, although others are
+possible).

 Please Note: Double check that the appropriate backends were detected.
 Often,
 complaints of no sound, crashing, and missing devices can be solved by making
 sure the correct backends are being used.
 CMake's output will identify which
 backends were enabled.

-For most systems, you will likely want to make sure ALSA, OSS, and PulseAudio
+For most systems, you will likely want to make sure PipeWire, PulseAudio, and
-were detected (if your target system uses them).
+ALSA were detected (if your target system uses them).
 For Windows, make sure
-DirectSound was detected.
+WASAPI was detected.

 Building openal-soft - Using vcpkg